northern-information/yggdrasil-docs/collections/_commands/stop.md

 format: stop
 example: none
 ---
 Stop playback.
-This can also be accomplished with norns button 2.
+This can also be accomplished with norns button 2 and `spacebar`.